manojshivhare/FlickerImageSearchDemo/README.md

 # FlickerImageSearchDemo
-This is demo repository for coding test
+This is demo repository for practice